MiOSke/calculatorWeek6/README.md

 # calculatorWeek6
-Calculator i built with an added feature
+Calculator I built with an added feature.